carli2/cpcompiler/README.md

 * lambda (function, scope) where scope is an object, adds all key/values of scope to the accessible
 * string (length, pointer) is a string literal
 * number (value) is a number (=double) literal
+* undefined - a empty value
+* null - a empty value
 * if (condition, code) is a condition
 * else (iftrue, iffalse) is a special node that can be used as code in if
 * while (condition, body) is a loop